BeastTheNinja/Learn_DSI_API_DB/README.md

 This repository contains a simple API project using TypeScript, Express and Prisma.
 Below you'll find the dependencies used, installation and setup instructions, and a quick example to get you started.

+NOTE: This README was updated to reflect recent additions to the repository: a TypeScript `src/` implementation, a `prisma/` directory, and a `prisma.config.ts` configuration file.
+See "What's new" and "Project structure" below.

+## What's new

+- `src/` — The TypeScript source for the Express API (routes, controllers, middleware, etc.).
+Start here to see how the API is implemented and how Prisma client is used.
+- `prisma/` — Prisma schema and any migrations / seeds (if present).
+This is where your `schema.prisma` lives and where migrations are managed.
+- `prisma.config.ts` — A TypeScript configuration helper for Prisma tooling (present in the repo).
+It may contain custom Prisma client configuration or tooling settings used by the project.
+- `package.json` / `package-lock.json` — The project contains a package manifest and lockfile; use the provided scripts for local development.

 ## Dependencies (install required)

 ```json